VG-Fish/VG-Fish/README.md

 # Hi there 👋, I'm Vishwesswaran (Vishy) Gopal

-And I'm a highschooler who's interested in pursuing robotics/mechatronics in college.
+And I'm a highschooler (in 12th grade) who's interested in pursuing robotics/mechatronics in college.
 Here are some of my:

 ## Stats